MilesOfRoses/my-jekyll/_posts/design/2017-01-02-write-on-tool.md

 <a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/31311268284/in/album-72157675031904004/" title="3 - pen tool"><img src="https://c5.staticflickr.com/1/729/31311268284_f00945a54c_z.jpg" width="640" height="448" alt="3 - pen tool"></a>

 <p> close the mask making sure to use the pen tool's bezier curves to taper the tip to a narrow point.
-If you're not used to dawing with the pen tool, it can take some time to get used to the bezier curve handles.
+If you're not used to drawing with the pen tool, it can take some time to get used to the bezier curve handles.
 This shape will be our basic plant stalk.</p>

 <a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/32152782745/in/album-72157675031904004/" title="4 - close mask"><img src="https://c2.staticflickr.com/1/646/32152782745_a10607dca8_z.jpg" width="640" height="591" alt="4 - close mask"></a>